MickaelFontes/dangling-finder/README.md

 chmod +x ../owner-repo-dangling-scirpt.sh && bash ../owner-repo-dangling-scirpt.sh
 ```

-Then scan the repo for secrets with your favorite tool.
+Then scan the repo local for secrets with your favorite tool.